Samourai-Wallet/samourai-wallet-android/Getting started.md

 To get to the Send Screen without activating the Quick Scan camera simply tap the blue '+' button on the bottom right of the main balance and transactions screen.
 Then press the red 'Send' button.
 This will open the Send Screen.

 On the send screen you can manually activate the Quick Scan camera by pressing the Scanner code icon in the toolbar.
-You can also manually paste any bitcoin address into  the 'To' field.
+You can also manually paste any Bitcoin address into  the 'To' field.

 ### Confirm the send

-Provided you have enough bitcoin to cover the send amount a green 'SEND' button will appear across the bottom of your screen.
+Provided you have enough Bitcoin to cover the send amount a green 'SEND' button will appear across the bottom of your screen.
 Tap it to continue.
 You will be asked to confirm the send one last time.
-Press OK to broadcast the send to the bitcoin network and wait for at least one confirmation.
+Press OK to broadcast the send to the Bitcoin network and wait for at least one confirmation.

 ## Configuring your wallet for lowest transaction fees